Sidhuvud

 Try this to allow for your desired norm-week to emerge.

-1. Think about what components your ideal week consist of and write them down on a piece of paper.
+1. Think about what components your ideal week consists of and write them down on paper or use my Ideal Week Blueprint as a tool.

 • Do you leave one day every week free from meetings?

-• Do you find it easier to work with a particular type of tasks in the morning?
+• Do you find it easier to work with a particular type of task in the morning?

-• Do you check your e‑mail a specific time every day?
+• Do you check your e‑mail at a specific time every day?

-• Do you call of work early on Friday afternoons?
+• Do you call off work early on Friday afternoons?

 • Do you eat lunch alone one day every week?
 Or, eat lunch with a friend (not work-related) at least once a week?